OpenIPC/smolrtsp/README.md

 ### Options

- - If you want to build a shared library, enable the compile-time CMake option `SMOLRTSP_SHARED`; otherwise, SmolRTSP will be compiled as a static library.
+ - Enable `SMOLRTSP_SHARED` to build a shared library.
+By default, SmolRTSP is built as a static library.
- - If you want to see full macro expansion backtraces, enable `SMOLRTSP_FULL_MACRO_EXPANSION`.
+ - Enable `SMOLRTSP_FULL_MACRO_EXPANSION` to see full macro expansion backtraces.
 (Although this is not recommended because SmolRTSP relies on some heavy macro machinery.)

 ## Usage